epfl-ada/ada-2023-project-theavengers2023/docs/index.md

 ### Causality between Revenue and Number of Actors
 #### Research Objective:

 In our research, we set out to investigate the relationship between the number of actors in a movie and its (log) revenue.
-Our initial causal diagram suggests a straightforward link, but we recognize the potential influence of confounding variables like budget, country, language, and more.
+Our initial causal diagram suggests a straightforward link, but we recognize the potential influence of confounding variables like budget, country, language and more.

 Indeed, it seems like we must have the following straightforward causality :